| DIJO l'expert du ventre, de la digestion et des probiotiques

 Make no mistake, our body needs carbohydrates to function.
 It is largely thanks to them that we provide energy to our body so that it can carry out its vital functions.

-DIFFERENCE BETWEEN SUGARS TO PREFER AND THOSE TO LIMIT
+MAKE THE DIFFERENCE BETWEEN SUGARS TO PREFER AND THOSE TO LIMIT

-THE PROBLEM OF ADDED SUGAR
+THE PROBLEM WITH ADDED SUGAR

 > It accelerates brain aging and alters the physical appearance of the body as a whole.